 Searching for Scholarships

 Because of the number of different scholarships that are available, and the fact that they are not all widely advertised, it’s important to be proactive in locating opportunities and applying early on.
-Begin your search with Sallie Mae where you can complete a questionnaire and then use their service to match your child with dozens of potential scholarships.
+Begin your search with scholarship search engine where you can complete a questionnaire and then use their service to match your child with dozens of potential scholarships.
 The next place to start looking is in your community.
 Tap into your associations with fraternal organizations, heritage organizations, employers, and community leaders.
 High school counselors can be a good resource for finding local scholarships as well.

 Your first course of action should be to list potential benefactors starting with local community organizations, affiliations with religious or ethnic groups, employers of your family members, social organizations to which family members belong, and non-profit organizations in your area.
 You should also make a list of the colleges you are considering as they may also have resources.
 With your list, meet with your school guidance counselor to enlist their help in mapping out your search.

 Your best search tool is the Internet, but don’t ignore networking and word-of-mouth.
 The more people who know of your determination to earn a scholarship, the more opportunity you have of finding the diamond in the rough.
 Be prepared to complete lots of scholarship applications.

 Learn to Write Effective College Scholarship Essays

 Essays are not just required by writing scholarships.
 Nearly all scholarship providers require an essay as part of the application process.
 Scholarship providers are interested to learn more about applicants through thoughtfully written essays that reveal more of their character and ability to communicate.
 Students who are able to write a quality essay stand a better chance of catching the attention of scholarship committees, so it is important to put the effort into writing a scholarship-worth essay.
 To ensure that you submit a winning essay every time, follow these tips.